IdoShemi/CyberCourseProject/README.md

 2. Ensure that Visual Studio with ASP.NET extensions is installed.
 3. Check if your computer has .NET Framework 4.8 installed.
 4. Copy the DbConfig.json file to the appropriate directory (e.g., C:\Program Files\IIS Express).
+5. Open the project with the .sln file.

 ## attack examples
 * clients sql injection:<br />